Entanglement in the Dicke subspace: Introduction

 This article provides a complete answer to all these questions by translating the entanglement properties of these states into well-known objects in tensor analysis and semi-algebraic geometry.
 The \emph{dramatis personae} of this article are sum of square polynomials and tensors.
 Deciding whether a polynomial is globally non-negative is a central and computationally difficult problem in optimization theory.
 A tractable sufficient certificate is \emph{sum-of-squares} (SOS): if $p = \sum^K_{k=1} f_k^2$, then $p(x) \ge 0$ for all $x \in \mathbb{R}^d$.
 Hilbert famously characterized the exceptional cases where non-negativity coincides with SOS \cite{hilbert1888darstellung}; outside these regimes, there exist positive polynomials that are not SOS (e.g., the Motzkin/Robinson examples \cite{Motzkin1967,robinson1973some}).
 A canonical example in three variables is

 which satisfies $p\ge 0$ but is not SOS.
 To systematically tighten SOS certificates, one can use Positivstellens\"atze: for instance, test whether $p(x)\lVert x\rVert^{2r}$ is SOS for some $r$.
 This yields a semidefinite hierarchy for polynomial positivity; by a theorem of Reznick, every positive definite form is detected at some finite level \cite{reznick1995uniform}.
+These ideas of positive polynomials and certificates of positivity have been recently used to detect non-classicality of light and spin systems \cite{ohst2025revealing}.